antiliadao/paper/docs/chapter-5.md

 It was an ordinary Wednesday morning.
 Amin was checking his earnings statistics as usual when he suddenly discovered a special system notification:

 "The system has detected that the home reserve funds are insufficient to pay today's matured orders.
 According to Article 7 of the Eternal Contract, the ant colony migration mechanism will automatically activate.
-Migration completion countdown: 3 days."
+Migration completion countdown: 3 days.

+Migration fund distribution plan:
+• 10% distributed to the last 36 AS order users (Pioneer Award)
+• 70% compensates users with losses in this cycle
+• 20% enters the new nest construction fund"

 Amin's heart suddenly tightened.
 Migration!
 He had seen this word in the white paper, but never thought he would actually experience it.
 What did this mean?
 Did it mean that everything existing would have to start over?